 For long-lasting fragrance, this recipe calls for essential oils.
 You’re probably familiar with scents such as lavender and tea tree oil but there are many more options out there for freshening up your personal aroma.

 Flower Power – If you’d like to evoke thoughts of wandering through a field of lilies or garden of roses as you go through your day, then floral might be just the right choice for you!
 Rose, geranium, ylang ylang, and lavender are just a few of the more popular types of floral essential oils.

 Fresh and Fruity – If you’re hoping to smell like a basket of strawberries or a bowl of oranges, well, you certainly can!
 Scents like orange, strawberry, mango, and cherry are available as essential oils.
 Just be careful when going outside in the summer otherwise you may attract some flying friends!
-You can also totally mix floral with fruity—imagine how good rose mixed with cherry could smell!
+You can also mix floral with fruity—imagine how good rose mixed with cherry could smell!

-- Add jojoba oil and stir for 1 to 2 minutes or until well combined.
+Step 2: Add jojoba oil and stir for 1 to 2 minutes or until well combined.

 In terms of wear, solid perfume will last about 4-8 hours once applied to the skin and is meant to wear off during the day.
 When it comes to shelf life, solid perfume can last anywhere from 1-10 years, with 3-5 years often being the average lifespan.

-And while solid perfume is an excellent way to stay smelling fresh while on the go, do consider that it can become more liquidy when left in the heat too long.
+And while solid perfume is an excellent way to stay smelling fresh while on the go, do consider that it can become more liquid-y when left in the heat too long.
 If you find your perfume looking soupy, just stick it in the fridge to get it solid!

 Perhaps your spouse can’t get enough patchouli or your best friend is a lavender lover—this vegan perfume is the perfect way to express your adoration.
 You can even make a gift bag with some of your favorite vegan goodies to give to them!

 If you try this DIY Vegan Solid Perfume, let us know what you think by leaving a comment and rating below!
 Be sure to follow along on Pinterest, Instagram and Fa